immutable/ts-immutable-sdk/tests/func-tests/README.md

 ## Filtering tests

 By default, all tests that do not have the `@skip` tag are run.
 In other words, the tag filter is set to `not @skip`.
-You can see this in the [.env.sandbox](.env.sandbox) file.

 You can change the tag filter on the command line: `TAGS="<tag-expression>" yarn test`, or more permanently, by editing your .env file directly.